Krysten Ritter

+Ritter's early film roles include the romantic comedies 27 Dresses (2007), What Happens in Vegas (2008), Confessions of a Shopaholic (2009), and She's Out of My League (2010).
+She wrote, co-produced, and starred in the comedy Life Happens (2011).
+This was followed by roles in the horror comedy Vamps (2012), the comedy drama Listen Up Philip (2014), the Veronica Mars continuation (2014), the biographical drama Big Eyes (2014), the comedy drama The Hero (2017), and the dark fantasy Nightbooks (2021).

+Outside of acting, Ritter serves as a singer and guitarist for the indie rock duo Ex Vivian, and released the psychological thriller novel Bonfire in 2017.

 Early life

-Ritter was born in Bloomsburg, Pennsylvania, the daughter of Garry Ritter and Kathi Taylor.
-She was raised in rural Shickshinny, Pennsylvania, where her mother, stepfather and sister live; her father lives in nearby Benton.
+Ritter was born on December 16, 1981, in Bloomsburg, Pennsylvania, the daughter of Garry Ritter and Kathi Taylor.
+She was raised in rural Shickshinny, Pennsylvania, where her mother, stepfather, and sister live; her father lives in nearby Benton.
 She is of German, Scottish, and English descent.
-She graduated from Northwest Area High School in 2000.

 Career

-Modeling
+Early career

 Ritter was scouted by a modeling agent at the age of 15 at her local shopping center, the Wyoming Valley Mall, during a modeling event.
 In a Philadelphia Style magazine interview, Ritter said she was "tall, gawky, awkward, and really, really skinny."
 While in high school, she traveled to New York City and Philadelphia to model, and signed with the Elite Model Management agency and Wilhelmina Models.
 Ritter moved to New York and established an international modeling career, appearing in print ads and on television.
-She did magazine, catalog, and runway work in Tokyo, New York, Paris, and Milan.
+She did magazine, catalog, and runway work in Tokyo, New York City, Paris, and Milan.